stankur/muntah-berak-mencret/memory-bank/techContext.md

 - File system persistence requires a deployment environment that supports persistent storage
 - Environment variables may be needed for production configuration

+## Process Registry System

+The process registry system is a key component of the application that enables extensible content transformation:

+### Core Components

+1. **Process Registry** (`lib/processes/registry.ts`)
+   - A singleton class that maintains a collection of registered processes
+   - Provides methods to register processes and retrieve them by ID
+   - Uses TypeScript generics to ensure type safety

+2. **Process and Renderer Types** (`lib/processes/types.ts`)
+   - Defines the `Process<T>` interface with generic type parameter
+   - Defines the `Renderer<T>` type for Svelte components that render process outputs
+   - Uses TypeScript generics to ensure type safety between process output and renderer input

+3. **Process Implementations** (`lib/processes/implementations/`)
+   - Contains concrete implementations of processes
+   - Each process defines how to transform content and specifies a renderer
+   - Currently includes an identity process that keeps content unchanged

+4. **Renderer Components** (`lib/processes/components/`)
+   - Contains Svelte components for rendering process outputs
+   - Currently includes a markdown renderer component

+### Process Flow

+1. Processes are registered with the registry during application initialization
+2. The UI displays available processes from the registry
+3. The user selects a process and one or more content items
+4. When the user clicks "Run Process":
+   - The system fetches each selected content item
+   - The selected process transforms each content item
+   - The results are logged to the console (future: displayed using the process's renderer)

 ## Future Technical Considerations
 - Database integration for more robust content management
 - Authentication system for multi-user support
 - API endpoints for content retrieval and management
 - Integration with LLM services for section extraction processing
+- Persistence for process results
+- Additional process implementations for different content transformations
+- Visualization of process results using the defined renderers